 Self-publishing is now a viable way to release your work to the world, gain a loyal following, and earn from it.
 There’s still a misconception about self-publishing, but it’s a way for authors who cannot find a publisher for some reason or are tired of having to be at the mercy of the publishing world.

-You wouldn’t have to worry about whether your particular genre or subject isn’t prevalent right now with self-publishing.
+With self-publishing, you wouldn’t have to worry about whether your particular genre or subject isn’t prevalent now.
 Your self-published poetry book will find its audience and be read even though the public’s interest in poems isn’t the same as before.

 Rejection is a part of the writing process.
 It’s important not to let it discourage you.